-There are several DSLs for the implementation of kernels, usually exposing an Einstein-like notation instead of allowing explicit control-flow [33].
-Schedules for the generated loops (e.g., tiling parameters) are either specified manually or obtained automatically by running with many parameters and picking the best (so called auto-tuning).
-For example, AKG [55], Polly [18], Tensor Comprehensions [51] and Tiramisu [3] use polyhedral compilation techniques.
-Halide [47] uses a simpler interval analysis to compute the iteration space for each loop. taco [32] supports a variety of sparse tensor formats.
-AutoTVM [9] learns how to optimize kernels written in TVM [8] using a machine learning model.
-SDFG [5] exposes a graphical interface for developers to explore the impact of graph transformations on their kernels.
-RLibm [34] synthesizes correctly rounded floating-point implementations of math functions, while most other compilers for ML workloads often ignore precision.
+There are several DSLs for the implementation of kernels [25].
+Schedules for the generated loops are specified manually or obtained automatically.
+For example, AKG [42], Polly [15], Tensor Comprehensions [38] and Tiramisu [2] use polyhedral compilation techniques.
+Halide [35] uses a simpler interval analysis to compute the iteration space. taco [24] supports a variety of sparse tensor formats.
+AutoTVM [8] learns how to optimize kernels written in TVM [7] using an ML model.
+SDFG [4] exposes a graphical interface for exploration of the impact of graph transformations on kernels.
+Swizzle Inventor [32] synthesizes index expressions for array indexing, including complex data shuffles.
 These tools are orthogonal to Torchy and could be used for generating code for fused operations from the traces produced by Torchy.